Best Firefox Video Downloader Extensions in 2026: Tested & Ranked

 1. Video DownloadHelper

-This was the first video downloader for Firefox I ever tried, and I still keep it installed.
+This was the first video downloader extension for Firefox I ever tried, and I still keep it installed.
 Video DownloadHelper has been around forever.
 According to its AMO page, it has well over 1.8 million users and supports a wide range of sites, including YouTube-like platforms, news sites, and even some streaming players.
+Crucially, version 8.x achieved Manifest V3 compatibility, making it one of the more future-proof choices in this list heading into 2026.

-Based on my experience, its only drawback is that it works inconsistently on YouTube: sometimes you can download, and sometimes there isn’t even a download option.
+Based on my experience, its only drawback is that it works inconsistently on YouTube: sometimes you can download, and sometimes there is not even a download option.
+To learn more, please check the latest Video DownloadHelper review.

 - Allows conversions between audio-video formats